valo/rchest/README.markdown

 Supported OS
 ============

-Currently this is tested only on Mac OS X 10.6.
-Support for linux is planned.
+Currently this is tested only on Mac OS X 10.6 and ubuntu linux.
+If someone try to use it on mac or linux and it is not working, please drop me a line.

 Examples
 ========